Performance of Dual-Hop Relaying for OWC System Over Foggy Channel with Pointing Errors and Atmospheric Turbulence: Performance Analysis

 Using $\Gamma(a,t) \triangleq (a-1)! e^{-t} \sum_{m=0}^{a-1} \frac{t^m}{m!}$ in \eqref{eq:snr_cdf_2}, and applying the definition of incomplete Gamma function, we get \eqref{eq:snr_cdf_3}.

-\end{IEEEproof} It should be noted that the derived CDF in \eqref{eq:snr_cdf_3} is different from the CDF of \cite{Esmail2017_Photonics}: it consists of a single incomplete gamma function without the exponential integral, and can useful for performance analysis in a closed-form using integer $k$.
+\end{IEEEproof} It should be noted that the derived CDF for the FP channel in \eqref{eq:snr_cdf_3} is different from \cite{Esmail2017_Photonics}: it consists of a single incomplete gamma function without the exponential integral, and can useful for performance analysis in a closed-form using integer $k$.
+It can be seen that distribution functions in \eqref{eq:snr_pdf_1} and \eqref{eq:snr_cdf_3} involves incomplete gamma functions with logarithmic argument requiring novel approaches to performance analysis.
+The use of simple approximation of incomplete Gamma function $\Gamma[k,m\ln u] \approx u^{-m} (m\ln u)^{k-1}$ can simplify the analysis, but the derived approximate expressions grossly overestimate/underestimate the exact performance.

-Now, we discuss the distribution functions with DF relaying.
-We assume equal transmit power at the source and relay (i.e., $P_t = P_r$) to get the instantaneous SNRs of signals received at the relay and receiver as $\gamma_1 = \gamma_{0}h_{1}^2$ and $\gamma_2 = \gamma_{0}h_{2}^2$, respectively.
+Finally, we discuss the distribution functions with DF relaying.
+We assume equal transmit power at the source and relay (i.e., $P_t = P_r$) to get the instantaneous SNRs of signals received at the relay and receiver as $\gamma_1$ and $\gamma_2$, respectively.
 Assuming that $\gamma_1$ and $\gamma_2$ are independent for analytical tractability, the expression of end-to-end SNR for the DF relaying is given as:

 It is true that $k$ and $\beta$ parameters of the random foggy channel will be identical in both the hops.
 However, channel realizations at two distinct points separated over several hundred meters might not be the same.
-The i.i.d. assumption on the foggy channel has been considered in \cite{Esmail2017_Photonics}.
+The i.i.d. assumption on the foggy channel for the FP channel has been considered in \cite{Esmail2017_Photonics}.

-The CDF and PDF of end-to-end SNR for DF relaying scheme can be given as \cite{Yang2014_relay}:
+In general, the CDF and PDF of end-to-end SNR for the DF relaying scheme can be given as \cite{Yang2014_relay}:

-where $f_1(\gamma)$, $f_2(\gamma)$ are the PDF of the first link and second link, respectively.
-Similarly, $F_1(\gamma)$ and $F_2(\gamma)$ are the CDF of the first link and the second link, respectively.
+where $\psi_1(\gamma)$, $\psi_2(\gamma)$ are the PDF of the first link and second link, respectively.
+Similarly, $\Psi_1(\gamma)$ and $\Psi_2(\gamma)$ are the CDF of the first link and the second link, respectively.

-It is seen that distribution functions in \eqref{eq:snr_pdf_1} and \eqref{eq:snr_cdf_3} involves incomplete gamma functions with logarithmic argument requiring novel approaches to performance analysis.
-The use of simple approximation of incomplete Gamma function $\Gamma[k,m\ln u] \approx u^{-m} (m\ln u)^{k-1}$ can simplify the analysis, but the derived approximate expressions grossly overestimate/underestimate the exact performance.